mileweb/docs-content-cdn/docs/portal/cnames/editing-cname.md

 **Note**: If you do not create a client zone rule, or if you leave the **Client Region** field empty, a rule covering ALL regions is created automatically.

-6. To add more client zone rules, repeat this step for each additional rule.
+6. To add more client zone rules, repeat steps 4 and 5 for each additional rule.

 <p align=center><img src="/docs/resources/images/Create Client Region Rule.png" alt="create client region rule" width="500"></p>